voyager1winterberry/cse372-01srs/softwareRequirementsSpecification.md

 | Data formats | A table shall display data to the user. |
 | Command formats | The application shall prompt for input after each set. |

+#### 3.1.3 Exercise Instruction Interfaces <a name="3.1.3-exercise-instruction-interfaces" />

+MyJym provides training videos to serve as an example for exercises.
+The training videos provided are recommended on data that the user has inputted into myJym and will change based on the goal the user sets for themselves.

+***Database***

+***YouTube***

 ### 3.2 Functions <a name="3.2-functions" />
 This is how the myJym app will handled the processing of the needed inputs and how it creates and generates the needed outputs:
 #### 3.2.1 Gym Map Functions <a name="3.2.1-gym-map-functions" /> <!--Group 2-->